-Capital Assets: The Branch-Hillsdale-St. Joseph Community Health Agency's investment in capital assets as of September 30, 2023, amounts to \$454,555 (net of accumulated depreciation).
-During the year, the Agency made investments in capital assets in the amount of \$166,150, including parking lot and office space improvements.
+Capital Assets: The Branch-Hillsdale-St. Joseph Community Health Agency's investment in capital assets as of September 30, 2024, amounts to \$501,313 (net of accumulated depreciation).
+During the year, the Agency made investments in capital assets in the amount of \$100,014, including office space improvements, and recognized \$53,256 in annual depreciation.
 Additional details related to capital assets are presented in Note 3 to the financial statements.

-Long-term Obligations: The Branch-Hillsdale-St. Joseph Community Health Agency has a long-term obligation related to compensation (e.g., unused vacation and sick leave).
-The long-term obligation at September 30, 2023, amounted to \$366,660 for compensated absences.
+Long-term Obligations: The Branch-Hillsdale-St. Joseph Community Health Agency has a long-term obligation related to compensated absences (e.g., unused vacation and sick leave).
+The long-term obligation at September 30, 2024, amounted to \$378,845 for compensated absences.
 Additional details related to long-term obligations are presented in Note 4 to the financial statements.